 You are in for the ride of you life when you take a SITA Bus along the Amalfi Coast.
 The bus drivers have to have nerves of steel to navigate the hairpin turns of the Coast!
 This ride will not be easy on your stomach, but the views will be spectacular!
 Sit on the right side (as seated) when you go from Sorrento to Amalfi, and on the left when returning.
 You catch the bus in Piazza Giovanni Battista De Curtis in Sorrento, near the station of the Circumvesuviana.
 The ride takes about 1.5 hrs is $7.65.
 Barf bag not included…

-Treat yourself to Hotel Le Sirenuse in Positano
+Stay at Hotel Le Sirenuse in Positano on the Amalfi Coast

 Part of the Leading Hotels of the World collection, Hotel Le Sirenuse is pure luxury.
 This 58-room hotel used to be the summer home of the Marchese family.
 Pulling rates for the end of October 2018, you can have a double room with a view of the pool and/or partial sea for $575.
 For $600, you can have a sea view.